An AI Music Producer

 PROBLEM 2: The Ongoing Battle with Sample Quality

-Now, onto sample quality in AI music.
-I've used Stable Audio a lot, and it's a mixed bag.
-I use it mainly for individual parts like drums.
-But sometimes you get weird rattling noises in the stems you export – it's hit or miss.
-Many modern tracks add noise or reduce bitrate for effect, so it’s not always a deal-breaker.
+Next, let’s discuss sample quality in AI music.
+I’ve often used Stable Audio.
+It’s hit or miss.
+I typically use it for distinct parts like drums.
+But sometimes, those exported stems come with weird rattling sounds – definitely not ideal.
+Many new tracks use noise or lower bitrate for effect, so it’s not a deal-breaker every time.

-In short, AI in music has work to do in replicating the quality and consistency we expect from pros.
-So for now, if you’re after top-tier quality, you need a human at the helm, or at least in a supporting role.
-That's where true artistry shines – in collaborating between human creativity and AI's potential.
+In short, AI has a long way to go to match the high standards we expect from professionals.
+For now, if you want top-tier quality, you need a human involved – at least in a supporting role.
+True artistry shines in collaboration between human creativity and AI's abilities.

 PROBLEM 3: Unpredictability and Time Efficiency

-Now, let's talk about AI's unpredictable nature in music.
-You might think, "AI can write all my melodies, right?"
-Wrong.
-I've tried tools like Magenta, and trust me, it's not a time-saver.
-Setting it up, feeding MIDI files, and getting outputs – it's a hassle.
-AI's not your quick fix for music production.
+Now, let’s tackle AI’s unpredictable side.
+You might think, “AI can write my melodies, right?”
+Not really.
+I’ve played around with tools like Magenta, and let me tell you, it’s not a quick fix.
+Setting it up, feeding MIDI files, and getting outputs?
+It’s a hassle.
+AI isn't the shortcut for music production you might think.

 PROBLEM 4: Misleading AI Claims

-Then again, companies like Soundraw could be using machine learning to manage how their tracks are stitched together based on feedback.
-So, maybe it is AI.
+Sure, companies like Soundraw may be using machine learning to enhance how their tracks fit together based on feedback.
+Maybe there is some AI in the mix.

-This doesn't mean these “AI tools” are useless.
-But as consumers, we need to see through the hype.
-Real AI in music exists, but not in every product that claims it.
+But that doesn't mean all these “AI tools” are useless.
+We just need to look beyond the hype.
+Authentic AI in music is out there, but not every product claiming to be is the real deal.

 PROBLEM 5: Legality and Unemployment (Weren’t Music Artists Already Unemployed?😅)